lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 To clear that history list open the command menu "Tools" <button>&#x2325;&#x2318;T</button> and choose "Clear History".

 ***Hint: For moving the caret up or down press <button>&#x2318;&#x2191;</button> or <button>&#x2318;&#x2193;</button>.***

+## Autostarter TM_Rdaemon.app

+`TM_Rdaemon.app` is an AppleScript application which starts TextMate and the Rdaemon automatically.
+If you invoke "Create TM&#95;Rdaemon.app" (Bundle Menu > Rdaemon Tools > Create TM&#95;Rdaemon.app) this command will create `TM_Rdaemon.app` at your Desktop.
+It also changes the icon but it could take a bit time for the Finder to realize it (relaunching the Finder will update it at once).
+That application you could drag'n'drop to the Dock or to Finder's toolbar to start Rdaemon much more faster.

 # Commands